johnkerl/miller/docs/src/reference-dsl-user-defined-functions.md

 ## Function literals

-You can define unmnamed functions and assign the to variables, or pass them to functions.
+You can define unnamed functions and assign them to variables, or pass them to functions.

 See also the [page on higher-order functions](reference-dsl-higher-order-functions.md) for more information on